gvwilson/mccole/src/colophon/index.md

 -   The site is built using [Ark][ark] and hosted on [GitHub Pages][ghp].

--   Traffic statistics are collected using [plausible.io][plausible], which provides a lightweight ethical alternative to surveillance capitalism.
+-   Traffic statistics are collected using [Plausible][plausible], which provides a lightweight ethical alternative to surveillance capitalism.

+-   The colors in this theme
+    are lightened versions of those used in [classic Canadian postage stamps][stamps].
+    The art in the title is by [Danielle Navarro][navarro_danielle] and used with her gracious permission.